garrynicholas/Very-Simple-Python-Games-2024/README.md

 # The Judgective

-**The Judgective** is a simple Python game for beginners.
-It's a text-based game where you have to choose a suspect by collecting only three pieces of information: Occupation, Backstory, and Clue.
-If you fail to identify the right suspect, you get accused of being a corrupt authority and go to jail for several years.
+This project is a simple Python game for beginners called **The Judgective**.
+It's a text-based game where you choose a suspect in the murder of the president of Ventarnia by collecting 3 pieces of information: Occupation, Backstory, and Clue.
+Fail to get the right suspect, and you'll be jailed for corruption.

+## READ THIS
+ALL OF THE CHARACTERS NAME, CITY, COUNTRY, EVENT, ARE NOT REAL AND FICTIONAL.

 ## Developed by:
 Twizzyson Engine